jandejager10/my_golf_life/README.md

 	- got new image and back ro .png
 - srcset and sizes values for your images
 - images resized - now failing when published bit working in vs_code
+- Validation of HTML shows 4 errors - keeping it as is with errors
+- misnamed image files causing LCP delays in lighthouse

 # FAQ